Spaces of harmonic surfaces in non-positive curvature

 where $\mathcal{G}(\dot{\nu})=\mathbf{J}V$. \end{lem} If the lemma fails, there are vectors $U_1\in\mathbf{F}_p$, $U_2\in\mathbf{F}_q$ such that for every harmonic variation $V$, Taking the reproducing kernels for $U_1$ and $U_2$, we have a section $X:\Sigma\backslash\{p,q\}\to \mathbf{F}$ such that for all sections $W\in \Gamma(\mathbf{F})$.
 Invoking Moore's lemma and then repeating our argument from the previous subsection, one finds a section $Y:\Sigma\backslash\{p,q\}\to \mathbf{F}$ such that $Z=X+iY$ is holomorphic.
 The asymptotic (\ref{log}) ensures that $Z$ blows up strictly slower than any meromorphic section, and hence the singularities at $p$ and $q$ are removeable.
 Thus, $Z$ yields a globally defined holomorphic section, a Jacobi field, and this is a contradiction. \end{subsection}

-\begin{subsection}{Toward the Whitney theorems} Theorems B and C show that Conjecture E holds near harmonic surfaces that are somewhere injective and have isolated singularities.
+\begin{subsection}{Toward the Whitney theorems} Theorems B and C show that Question E has a positive answer near harmonic surfaces that are somewhere injective and have isolated singularities.
 To conclude the paper, we discuss our use of this hypothesis and the possibility of removing it.

-Firstly, to prove Conjecture E, by Theorem A it suffices to prove it holds near surfaces that are somewhere injective.
+Firstly, to positively resolve Question E, by Theorem A it suffices to prove it is true near surfaces that are somewhere injective.
 So the only extra condition that we use here is the isolated singularities.
 Let us assume that $(\mu,\nu)$ are such that $f_{\mu,\nu}$ is somewhere injective, with no condition on singularities.
 Beginning the proof of Lemma \ref{trans1}, we find a kernel $X$ satisfying (\ref{notzero}).
 Then we can find an open set $\Omega$ on which $f$ is injective, and by Moore's lemma, $X|_\Omega$ is the real part of a holomorphic section $Z:\Omega\to \mathbf{L}$.